scaleway/terraform-provider-scaleway/docs/resources/registry_namespace.md

 ~> **Important:** Registry namespaces' IDs are [regional](../guides/regions_and_zones.md#resource-ids), which means they are of the form `{region}/{id}`, e.g. `fr-par/11111111-1111-1111-1111-111111111111`

 - `endpoint` - Endpoint reachable by Docker.
-- `organization_id` - The organization ID the namespace is associated with.
+- `organization_id` - The Organization ID the namespace is associated with.

 ## Import